ksk4uever/Visualizing-data-with-Leaflet/README.md

 Your final product will be assessed on the following metrics:

-* Completion of all steps in chosen level
+* Completion of assigned tasks

-* Visual attraction
+* Visual appearance

 * Professionalism